NaveenTechyy/spacex-launch/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `About appliation`

+This application contains 4 screens

+1. Home
+2. History
+3. Launches
+4. Rockets

+Rockets page will be http://localhost:3000/rockets and the selected rocket information will be under localhost/rockets/falcon-9
+Same goes to History & Launches

 ### `npm test`

 Launches the test runner in the interactive watch mode.\